Ahmadu-Suleiman/vCon-Customer-Segmetation/README.md

 # ConSeg: Customer Segmentation using vCon Data

 ## Project Overview
-This project aims to build an AI-powered tool that classifies customers based on behaviors and preferences detected in virtual conversations (vCon data).
+This project is an AI-powered tool that classifies customers based on behaviors and preferences detected in virtual conversations (vCon data).
 The segmentation will allow businesses to create targeted marketing strategies and enhance customer satisfaction.

 ## Features
 - **Customer Segmentation**: Classifies customers using vCon data into categories like Age, Gender, Income, Level of Education, Religion, and Profession/Role in the company.